SP4567/Java_prog/README.md

 # Java_prog
-this repo contains programs written java language
+this repo contains programs written in java language